Blog

 How we chose the best airports in Europe?

-• Eurocontrol’s forecast report for the weeks leading up to Easter weekend, containing a prognosis for the traffic at the biggest airports in the EU,
+• Eurocontrol’s forecast report, containing a prognosis for the traffic at the biggest airports in the EU,

 *OAG stands for Official Airline Guide and represents a private travel data provider company with over a century of history and experience in the field.